Deuteronomy 17:8-9 states that in cases of legal issues that are not solved in the municipal court, one should appeal to a higher court –

 Sanhedrin Prison in Tiberias?

-In the Roman and Byzantine archaeological park of Tiberias Prof. Yizhar Hirschfeld uncovered in the 1990’s a Byzantine era public building.
+In the 1990s, in the archaeological park of Tiberias, Prof. Yizhar Hirschfeld uncovered a Byzantine era public building.
 Some of its rooms were on a lower level.
-At the time of its discovery Hirschfeld speculated that this may have been the assembly house of the Sanhedrin when operating in Tiberias.
+At the time of its discovery, Hirschfeld speculated that this may have been the assembly house of the Sanhedrin when operating in Tiberias.

 The lower rooms, he suggested, were prison cells.
 This opinion is no longer popular as there is no further evidence at the site to support this theory.